VictoriaMetrics/victoriametrics-datasource/README.md

 ### 3. How to build backend plugin

-From the root folder of the project you can run
+From the root folder of the project run the following command:
 ```
 make victoriametrics-backend-plugin-build
 ```